keithasaurus/koda-validate/docs/philosophy/async.rst

 Async
 =====
 Koda Validate aims to allow any kind of validation, including validation that requires IO.
-Because of that, Koda Validate supports use of ``asyncio``.
+For IO Koda Validate supports, and encourages, the use of ``asyncio``.
 Async validation in Koda Validate is designed with several ergonomics goals:

-- requiring minimal changes from synchronous validation
+- minimal changes should be required when switching from synchronous to asynchronous validation
-- making async explicit and obvious
+- usage of asyncio should be explicit and obvious
-- alerting the user in illegal states
+- the user should be alerted when illegal states are encountered

 Minimal Changes
 ---------------

 All built-in ``Validator``\s in Koda Validate allow for async validation.
-So, for instance, you can call the same validator in both contexts.
+So you can call the same validator in both contexts.

 .. code-block:: python